scraparty/scraparty-db/README.md

 # scraparty-db
-a golang package for connecting to CockroachDB
+a golang package for connecting to a postgres database